rmsk2/f256_reset/README.md

 zero if the number is smaller than 0x10).
 The default value is `0a`. **Be careful**: This is the location for the BASIC help system and you **must** change the block number to a block which is available on your system if you use the BASIC help system.
-After having set the block number to a suitable value you also have to check that the variable `PORT` references the COM port used by `FoenixMg` on your system.
+After having set the block number to a suitable value you also have to check that the variable `PORT` references the COM port used by `FoenixMgr` on your system.
 Finally you can issue the command `make flash` to build and store the program in onboard flash in one go.
 You can use `make clean` to delete all file which are created during the build process.